ruuda/blog/posts/a-reasonable-configuration-language.md

 in functional programming from the start, which enables abstraction in a natural way.
-It predates Terraform by more than a decade, and the language has stood the test of time far better than HCL did.
+It predates Terraform by more than a decade, and the language has stood the test of time far better than HCL.
 With very few changes,
 it scaled to massive configuration repositories like [Nixpkgs][nixpkgs], and although Nix has issues,